-Every student, every day.
-Students in all year groups can now return to campus daily, as long as they meet social distancing requirements.
-Most schools will keep groups of students within their own ‘protective bubble’, to avoid sharing resources and mixing with large groups of children.
-Timetables have been staggered to ensure that students do not all enter and leave school at the same time, and students are spending the majority of their school day within their home room or one classroom.
+Timetables may still be staggered to ensure that students do not all enter and leave school at the same time, and students may continue to spend the majority of their school day within their home room or one classroom.

-There is often no student food service on campus; instead, students should bring their own snacks and lunch from home.
-Tables in school canteens are limited to small groups of students, with at least one-metre spacing between tables or groups.
+Tables in school canteens will be limited to small groups of students, with at least one-metre spacing between tables or groups.

 A: Yes, all staff and students must wear either a face mask or face shield.
 As anyone leaving their home is required to wear a mask or face shield, parents must remember to wear one for school drop-off and pick-up.